 You rarely hear about stories like this.
 Women prefer to suffer in silence than be subjected to judgment and opinions on how stupid they were for falling for someone they have never seen in person.

 The internet has become a perfect playground for sweet-talkers with magical spells, who prey on broken hearts and stolen dreams.
 I engaged in social media thinking I would feel better among women that could relate to my pain.
-Be aware of who you are letting into your space, mind, and heart.
+Be aware of who you are letting into your space, mind and heart.
 Beware of the pictures you post and windows you leave open in your life for leering criminals.
 Be kind to those who face betrayal.
+It’s crazy how foolish we can be in search of love, and how mistaken we can be when defining it.